← Back to Blog

 Step 4: Choose a folder in your Google Drive and tap Upload to save the scanned document

-That’s it.
+That’s the full process for how to save a scanned document to Google Drive.
 Four steps, no extra app, no airdrop, no laptop in the middle.

 The one problem that remains (and how to fix it)